bestwebsoft/htaccess-wordpress-plugin/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= V1.6.4 - 02.03.2015 =
+* Bugfix : We fixed plugin errors when working on multisite
+* Bugfix : We fixed the error deleting IP addresses when working with the Limit Attempts plugin

 = V1.6.3 - 20.02.2015 =
 * Update : We updated all functionality for wordpress 4.1.1